-Take plenty of photographs of the damage before beginning work.
+Take plenty of photographs and videos of the damage before beginning work.
 This will help with insurance claims and adjustments.
 Be sure to include photos of damaged structures, as well as items from the affected areas.

 Repair any locations where water can reenter the building, including roof damage.
 Repairs can be temporary, but plan on them needing to last several weeks.
 Use tarps or plywood covered with tar paper to patch a roof, for example.